-A buyer's guide for the best American cars of 2013: Ranking the top domestic sedans, trucks, SUVs and crossovers
+A buyer's guide for the best American cars of the year: Ranking the top domestic sedans, trucks, SUVs and crossovers

 For instance, if you are looking at performance, you want to find a car with an engine that delivers more horsepower and torque, even if the list you consult considers miles per gallon a more important factor.
 When looking for an economy vehicle, your foremost choice may be ranked far below number one if the list you are checking considers performance as a main factor regardless of the cost.

 - Dodge Charger

 - Chevy Impala

 Car rankings are great when it comes to narrowing down your choice to two or three possible vehicles.
 Once you see that the cars you are considering have earned respectable rankings, you can check sources such as a buyer's guide issued by a consumer magazine and online reviews that include everything from pictures of a car's interior to its official miles per gallon (MPG) ratings for both city and highway driving.

 Don't forget to read these reviews carefully.
 You may find out that one car you are considering stands out because it is available in a trim package that particularly suits your needs or that another car does not have a safety feature that you consider absolutely necessary.
 Some of the information you should look for in both rankings and reviews includes:

 - Safety information

 - Official crash test results from the National Highway Traffic Safety Administration